December 9, 2021

 A high-profile application central to business operations could warrant a different compliance process.
 In this case, the app might have to undergo a technical review, in-depth user-training and—if it’s going to be rolled out enterprise-wide—widespread rollout.

-Sign up for our “5 Power Platform apps that are changing the public sector” webinar.
+Check out our “5 Power Platform apps that are changing the public sector” on-demand webinar.

 Once you have the right app classification system and compliance framework in place, it’s time to build your Centre of Enablement team.
 The purpose of the team is to educate and support your citizen developers.
 Additionally, its aim is to create a community of users, enforce standards and compliance, provide data stewardship and simply preserve the overall health of the platform.